History Department (HIS)

 U.S. Labor History

-This course focuses on the history of the American working-class from the late eighteenth century to the late twentieth century.
-The course will examine the domestic, cultural, religious, economic, political, and social issues working people faced in the United States.
-Offered Fall - Odd Numbered Years.
+This course focuses on the history of the American working class from the late eighteenth century to the late twentieth century.
+The course examines the domestic, cultural, religious, economic, political, and social issues working people faced in the United States.
+Offered Occasionally.

 HIS 378 Cr.3